Eva-Bharat-Tech/shamji-Web/CLOUDFLARE_DEPLOYMENT.md

 2. Check `_routes.json` configuration
 3. Ensure paths are relative (no absolute paths)

+### Wrangler Deploy Errors

+If you get "Cannot use assets with a binding" error:

+1. Use the direct command: `npx wrangler pages deploy dist --project-name=shamji-web`
+2. Or remove any `binding` entries from `wrangler.toml`

 ### Custom Domain Issues

 1. Verify DNS propagation (can take up to 24 hours)
 2. Check SSL certificate status in dashboard
 3. Ensure domain is properly configured

+### First Time Deployment

+If this is your first deployment to a new project:

+1. The project will be created automatically
+2. You may need to authenticate: `npx wrangler auth login`
+3. Your site will be available at `https://shamji-web.pages.dev`

 ## Performance Features